Global Talent Visa

 Endorsed funder route

 The Global Talent Visa includes a new visa route for researchers who make critical contributions to work supported by grant funding from a recognised funder.
+Full eligibility criteria are set out in the UK Immigration Rules Annex 2.
+Further information on applying for a visa to come to the UK is on the UK Government website.

-The first phase recognised funders are:
+The recognised funders are:

 - UK Research and Innovation, and its councils: